jacksona-git/aj2_ticket_creator/README.md

 ```

 ## TESTING
-test cases are located in /tkt_system/test.py
+test cases are located in /tkt_system/test.py.
+Coverage is > 90%

 Run